Portland Lawyer Recovering Unpaid Wages

 Some employers simply refuse to pay time-and-a-half wages.
 Others try to hide their unlawful conduct by paying straight-time “bonuses” or by making cash payments with no documentation.
 These pay practices are illegal.

-If your employer refused to pay you time-and-a-half wages for your overtime work, call Eric Wilson at Oregon Employment Law for a free consultation today.
+If your employer refused to pay you time-and-a-half wages for your overtime work, call Eric Wilson at for a free consultation today.

 Does Your Employer Owe You Money?